Many of the Museum's major exhibitions tour to venues both nationally and internationally. Find out what's coming to a venue near you.

 Teddy Bear Story

-A major exhibition featuring nearly 100 teddy bears, including many rare and diverse examples of the popular toy, as well as teddies from books, films and television programmes and teddy bear merchandise.
-Divided into several themes, including German Bears, British Bears and Caring Sharing Bears, the exhibition is drawn entirely from the V&A's outstanding collections.
+A heart-warming exhibition featuring nearly 100 teddy bears, including many rare and diverse examples of the popular toy, as well as teddies from books, films and television programmes and teddy bear merchandise.
+Divided into themes including German Bears, British Bears and Caring Sharing Bears, the exhibition is drawn entirely from the V&A's extensive collections.
+This exhibition has so far been seen by over 169,000 visitors.

 Museum of Hartlepool, 16 June – 9 September 2012